grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] check --- emdashes are actually correct in all format.
 Also check ligatures for quotes.
 See: https://www.uv.es/wikibase/doc/cas/pandoc_manual_2.7.3.wiki?33

+## Leftover ideas, add for "director's cut"?
+* [ ] Add a symbol or logo to the side of the Prospect, something that could be visually rendered in the real world
+	* I don't think this will make it into the first book or short story
+* [ ] hydraulics? wouldn't SOMETHING run on hydraulics?
+Wouldn't whatever it is break or spring a leak?
+* [ ] Have Chips helps Shakes cut the pigeon hole for Herschel (while they are on the surface) before she leaves at Stilt City.
+	* Chips is gone before Shakes arrives -- nowhere to do this.
+	* [ ] Check what shakes says about this: pretty sure he mentions the pigeon hatch when he first meets back up with them after the Depot
+	* might just be that the pigeon hatch remains an idea for this book.
+* [ ] does the prospect have a record player? maybe they get one later.
+Maybe cassandra complains about the lack of one at some point, and that becomes your music reference for her.
+	* [ ] add something about Cassandra listening to music?
+* [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
+* [ ] Hemi has stacks of books crammed into his rack (which is larger than most both because he's deck boss, and he's huge. (maybe he became deck boss _primarily_ for the larger rack.
+He's not one who _wants_ leadership).
+	* [ ] A scene where he is reading The Recognitions (describe cover, not name title.)
+* [ ] Maybe have Bastian decorating his quarters with plants?
+	* Maybe plants should be Gregory, to round outhis character more, and have something to reference him by later in the book
+	* Maybe not?
+Maybe the idea is that nature is out there in the water, not in the sub? since it is a human machine
+	* [ ] Ask A what plants could actually grow on a sub
+	* pot?
+See note on motivating Shakes
+* [ ] Add?
+"The way sound travels underwater is complex, sometimes almost magical."
+	* Though there is already a line about how sound finds new and mysterious ways to propagate in the depths
+* [ ] Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
+	* Maybe with shakes over ship-to-ship, just to keep it interesting
+	* Maybe Shakes wonders if it's moral to run weapons
+	* But Percy points out that they might be supplying a rebel group fighting for their freedoms
+	* Though that rebel group might be the oppressors in 6 months
+	* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
+	* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
+* [ ] In the engine room, or the control room: add something about the shine on the levers and wheels from the grip of hands.
+	* Maybe on the control wheels for the dive planes?
+* [ ] Need to include a description of Percy somewhere early in the book
+	* (There's the line about the leather pants she's wearing when she's kneeling on the grates; this might need to be moved up into or reflected in description of her)
+* [ ] Subtly reinforce Percy's beauty in more places?
+	* Right now I think she reads more like the elder captain she will be in later stories
+	* Other characters should sometimes react to her youth and beauty --- but she has no interest in that herself.
+	* The older version of her (see character notes) was really for being a role model for Shakes.
+That isn't in this first book.
+Maybe later.
+	* Also, see note on Cassandra -- there are no pretty people in this world.
+* [ ] mention that the navigation table is lit from underneath?
+(Is it? or is it just a well-lit station?)
+* [ ] Contrast the sound and smoke and roughness of the diesels running with the quiet and elegance of the electrics motors on batteries
+* [ ] And the relationship between the black smoke pouring off the diesels and the cigarillo/cigarette smoke
+* [ ] Add a scene where they quick-fix a leak with a Power Actuated Tool?

 ## Post "Director's Cut" things to remove
 * [ ]  finish a version with everything in -- a directors cut -- after committing that, cut out all the bigger scenes being cut
 	* keep track of pages to be cut as you edit